syncfusion-content/javascript-docs/js/Spreadsheet/Worksheet.md

 You can dynamically show/ hide worksheet by using one of the following ways,

-* Right click worksheet on the sheet tab and then click Hide or Unhide in the context menu.
+* Right clicking on the worksheet in the sheet tab and then click Hide or Unhide in the context menu
 * Hide the sheet using [`hideSheet`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:hidesheet "hideSheet") method.
 * Show the hidden sheet using [`unhideSheet`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:unhidesheet "unhideSheet") method.